forever208/DDPM-IP/README.md

 instead of specifying `mpiexec -n 16`, you run by `mpirun python script/image_train.py`. (more discussion can be found [here](https://github.com/openai/guided-diffusion/issues/22))

 We share the complete arguments of training ADM-IP in the four datasets:

+If you need to resume training, add args `--resume_checkpoint ./cifar10/modelxxxx.pt \`

 CIFAR10 (we report the FID using IP=0.1, but we later found that 0.15 could yield a better results)
 ```